eduvpn/eduvpn-common/wrappers/csharp/README.md

 make pack
 ```

-If you do not build this as part of the full repository, specify `EXPORTS_PATH="" EXPORTS_LIB_PATH="path/to/lib-folder"`
+If you do not build this as part of the full repository, specify `EXPORTS_PATH="path/to/exports-folder"`
 when calling make.
+This folder must contain `common.mk` and the `lib/` folder with built libraries.

 The wrapper targets .NET Standard 2.0, which means that it can be referenced by projects using either .NET Framework
 4.6.1+, .NET Core 2.0+, or .NET 5+.